The Web address of this

 identify and resolve conflicts effectively.
 Do you agree?
 Did your caregivers

-do that for you? |
+do that for you?

-adults and kids encounter these unavoidable stressors,
+When adults and kids encounter these

-re-sponses they learned from early mentors, hero/ines, and experiences, like...
+unavoidable stressors, they (you) unconsciously choose responses they learned from early mentors, hero/ines, and experiences, like...

-Explaining and lecturing - "Let
+Explain and lecture - "Let

 me show you why your (value is) WRONG, and I am (my value is) RIGHT!